 …it’s really all just preference.

-To start, both companies offer dedicated apps for every major platform: Mac OS, iOS, Windows, Android, Linux, Routers, Fire TV, etc.
+To start, both companies offer dedicated apps for every major platform: Mac OS, iOS, Windows, Android, Linux, Fire TV, etc. They’re also both considered top VPNs for WiFi routers because of their ease of installation.

 For ExpressVPN, the app is extremely simple and based on a list of available servers to choose from.